oddbird/oddleventy/content/services/design-systems.md

   and lay the foundation
   for a scalable code base.
   We’re experts at building systems
-  — training your team in integrated tools
+  — helping your team in integrated tools
   & daily workflows
   to maintain consistent designs across digital products over the long-term.